redecentralize/redecentralize-website/_posts/blog/2020-02-07-breaking-big-tech-open.md

 ## Breaking up big tech is not enough

-While breakup plans will go some way to address the unhealthy centralisation of data and power, the two biggest problems with Big Tech will remain:
+While breakup plans will go some way to address the unhealthy centralisation of data and power, the two biggest problems with big tech monopolies will remain:
 1. It won’t give us better privacy or change the surveillance business models used by tech platforms; and
 2. It won’t provide genuine choice or accountability, leaving essential digital services under the control of big tech.